A NEW VISION FOR SOUTHBANK

-The development of the new Ian Potter Southbank Centre, Dodds Street Police Stables redevelopment, the new Buxton Contemporary, public access and other improvements will make a significant contribution to the precinct.
+The development of the new Ian Potter Southbank Centre, the Dodds Street Stables redevelopment, the new Buxton Contemporary, public access and other improvements will make a significant contribution to the precinct.

-With a new linear park through the campus, a publicly-accessible walkway through the Dodds Street Police Stables, pedestrian paths and a new open plaza at the entrance to the Ian Potter Southbank Centre, the campus will be opened up for everyone to wander through, look, learn and enjoy.
+With a new linear park through the campus, a publicly-accessible walkway through The Stables, pedestrian paths and a new open plaza at the entrance to the Ian Potter Southbank Centre, the campus will be opened up for everyone to wander through, look, learn and enjoy.

 Being in the precinct will enrich the student experience by placing students at the centre of the arts in Melbourne.

 Other partners include the Victorian Government through Creative Victoria and precinct arts institutions.

 Our neighbours in Melbourne’s Arts Precinct include the National Gallery of Victoria, Melbourne Theatre Company, Melbourne Recital Centre, Australian Ballet, Opera Australia, Chunky Move, Australian Centre for Contemporary Art, and Arts Centre Victoria.

 Our Campus in the 21st Century